Director pay at an Australian startup company

 For 2 or more founders, founder's agreements are practical and are inexpensive, but you may not want to use them forever.

-At some point an employment agreement will serve you well when founder roles are well defined and you want to outline the details of position and pay in a seperate agreement.
+At some point an employment agreement will serve you well when founder roles are well defined and you want to outline the details of position and pay in a separate agreement.